mitogen-hq/mitogen/docs/api.rst

         executing Python.

-        The namespaces to use, and the active root file system are taken from the root PID of a running Docker, LXC, or systemd-nspawn container.
+        The namespaces to use, and the active root file system are taken from the root PID of a running Docker, LXC, LXD, or systemd-nspawn container.

         A program is required only to find the root PID, after which management of the child Python interpreter is handled directly.